About This Map

 (IHME Global Burden of Disease, 2023)

-- Associated cost of IQ loss in children 0–5 years old: $1.3 million annually
+- Associated cost of IQ loss in children, age 0–4: $1.4 trillion annually

 (World Bank (Larsen, Sánchez-Triana), 2019)

-- Associated cost of cardiovascular disease deaths: $4.6 million annually
+- Associated cost of cardiovascular disease deaths: $4.6 trillion annually

 (World Bank (Larsen, Sánchez-Triana), 2019)